What’s the smallest number that both 7 and 8 can divide into without leaving a remainder?

 - LCM(12, 9) = 36

 The answer is 36.
-Alternatively, factor every number, take the highest power of each prime that appears, and multiply those together.
+Practically speaking, alternatively, factor every number, take the highest power of each prime that appears, and multiply those together.
 This method scales neatly and avoids the arithmetic overflow that can creep in when you multiply large numbers directly.

 Practical Tips for Quick Calculations